philanc/luanacha/README.md

 ```

-The LuaNacha wrapper library is MIT-licensed.
+The luamonocypher wrapper library is MIT-licensed.